Yet another Facebook-related scam is making the rounds, but this one isn’t being perpetrated on the Facebook website.

 What you can do is warn your Messenger contacts about the fake “you” so they can be on the lookout for those strange messages and block the fake account one they discover it.

-And now, one final recommendation: Even though your actual Facebook account hasn’t been hacked, I still recommend that you follow the steps in this post to enable Two-Factor Authentication on it to prevent it from being hacked in the future.
+And now, one final recommendation: Even though your actual Facebook account hasn’t been hacked, I still recommend that you enable Two-Factor Authentication on it to prevent it from getting hacked in the future.